A Busy Person’s Guide to Plantar Fasciitis

 Remember when using an ice pack, to always protect your skin with a layer of clothing or dish towel to prevent an ice burn.

-Using supportive sandals with an arch support and thick sole (Birkenstocks, Sole Sandals, and Montrail Sandals) around the house is a great way for busy people to obtain relief from plantar fasciitis pain and prevent further deterioration.
+Using supportive sandals with arch support and thick sole (Birkenstocks, Sole Sandals, and Montrail Sandals) around the house is a great way for busy people to obtain relief from plantar fasciitis pain and prevent further deterioration.
+For anyone who is busy, these are great plantar fasciitis home remedies.

 Pro-Tip: Supportive home footwear should be the first thing you put on in the morning and the last thing you take off before bed.
 Remember to take your supportive home footwear with you on extended visits or trips.